fuzz

 medusa fuzz --fail-fast

-medusa fuzz --trace-all
+medusa fuzz -v

 --no-color

-The --no-color flag disables colored console output (equivalent to logging.NoColor)
+flag disables colored console output (equivalent to

 # Disable colored output